TonyBiele612/NySciTransit-Communication-Examples/README.md

    Unity Scripts: SharedMemoryReader, TransitSimpleVisualizer

    To Run:

    Python side: Run TransitArrayMakerSharedMemory

    Unity Side:

    DISABLE GameObjects SocketServer, Visualizer SS

-  ENABLE GameObjects SharedMemoryReader, Visualizer SMR

 To operate: Left click in the Python window to create a station at the click location.
 New station will appear and be given a random Type number The station will appear in the same location and Type in the Unity window